Rahmi Arslan: Political career

 It was in exile in Geneva, where got to know CUP co-founder Abdullah Cevdet, with whom he tried to establish a Geneva branch of the CUP in the 1890s.
 By 1906, together with Talaat Pasha and Djemal Pasha, he was one of the co-founders of the Ottoman Freedom Society in Selanik, society which supported the Young Turk Revolution which was being carried out by the Young Turks.
 During World War I, he acted as the Governor of Izmir, and resisted attempts to Islamize the city, even at great risk to his own safety.
-He was arrested by the Allied forces in January 1919, and later one of the Malta exiles prosecuted for crimes committed during World War I. Following his return to Turkey, he was accused of having been involved in an assassination attempt against Mustafa Kemal (Atatürk) in 1926.
+He was arrested by the Allied forces in January 1919, and later one of the Malta exiles prosecuted for crimes committed during World War I. Following Arslan's return to Turkey, he was accused of having been involved in an assassination attempt against Mustafa Kemal (Atatürk) in 1926.
 He then left Turkey and only returned in 1933.
+When the Turkish Surname Law came into effect in 1934, he took the surname Arslan.
 He died in 1947.

+Legacy

+There is a school named Vali Rahmi Bey Primary School, opened in 1956, in the Buca district of İzmir that is named after Rahmi Arslan.
+The "Vali Rahmi Bey Neighborhood" is also located in the same district.